captainvarun/books-api/README.md

 }

 ```
-The access token as part of the response object will have to be used in the Authorization header using the Bearer schema i.e proceeding the token with bearer
+The access token as part of the response object will have to be used in the Authorization header using the Bearer schema i.e preceeding the token with **bearer**

 ## Commands: